Hezbollah rejects direct negotiations with Israeli occupation calling it a trap.

 Qassem positions Hezbollah as the last shield against what he calls a “stab in the back” to Arab dignity.
 The group ties the US-brokered summit to broader campaigns by Tel Aviv and Washington to strip sovereign actors like Iran and Lebanon of strategic defenses for empty promises of peace.

 With Washington’s talks looming, the resistance axis hails the move as defense of sovereignty over Western diktats.
-Hezbollah’s message is set: the resistance will not negotiate its existence, and it will not disarm.
+Hezbollah’s message is clear: the resistance will not negotiate its existence, and it will not disarm.

 Leave a Reply